olibu/agenda/README.md

 ### V0.1.1

 Initial version with the following basic features
-* List of meetings with delete functionallity
+* List of meetings with delete functionality
 * Create new meetings
 * Application can be used offline